DesiKS/reacto3/README.md

 ### TO

-* When your interviewee finishes, make sure they check and that their curried functions are re-usable, and that they can handle more than one argument at a time
+* When your interviewee finishes, make sure they check that their curried functions are re-usable, and that they can handle more than one argument at a time

 ---